Void operator in JavaScript | JavaScript | Concept

 Guaranteed

-could be overwritten (though this is not the case in modern environments).
-Usingvoid(0)
+undefinedcould be overwritten (though this is not the case in modern environments).
+Usingvoid(0)guarantees that the result isundefined. -

 Avoiding Expression Side Effects: